telerik/xaml-docs/controls/dragdropmanager/how-to/howto-set-dragvisualoffset.md

 # Set Drag Visual Offset

-Drag visual offset is the offset of the drag visual relative to the drag source element.
+The drag visual offset is the offset of the drag visual relative to the drag source element.

 The offset can be set in the __DragDropManager.DragInitialize__ event handler, via the __DragVisualOffset__ property of DragInitializeEventArgs.

 The DragVisualOffset property can be used in combination with the __RelativeStartPoint__ property of DragInitializeEventArgs in order to calculate and set a proper offset.
-RelativeStartPoint property gives you the relative coordinates of the mouse cursor when starting a drag operation.
+The RelativeStartPoint property gives you the relative coordinates of the mouse cursor when starting a drag operation.

 #### __[XAML] Example 1: Setting up the view__
 {{region dragdropmanager-howto-set-dragvisualoffset-0}}